Gray whale: North Atlantic

 The gray whale became extinct in the North Atlantic in the 18th century.
 They had been seasonal migrants to coastal waters of both sides of Atlantic, including the Baltic Sea, the Wadden Sea, the Gulf of St. Lawrence, the Bay of Fundy, Pamlico Sound and possibly Hudson Bay.
 Radiocarbon dating of subfossil or fossil European (Belgium, the Netherlands, Sweden, the United Kingdom) coastal remains confirms this, with whaling the possible cause for the population's extinction.
+A 2025 study determined that gray whales became extirpated in the eastern North Atlantic around in the 12th to 14th centuries and put the cause as partly due to environmental factors as it coincided with the end of the Medieval Warm period and medieval whaling as its extirpation coincided with the height of medieval whaling.
 Remains dating from the Roman epoch were found in the Mediterranean during excavation of the antique harbor of Lattara near Montpellier, France, in 1997, raising the question of whether Atlantic gray whales migrated up and down the coast of Europe from the Wadden Sea to calve in the Mediterranean.
 A 2018 study utilizing ancient DNA barcoding and collagen peptide matrix fingerprinting confirmed that Roman era whale bones east of the Strait of Gibraltar were gray whales (and North Atlantic right whales), confirming that gray whales once ranged into the Mediterranean.
 Similarly, radiocarbon dating of American east coastal subfossil remains confirm that gray whales existed there at least through the 17th century.
 This population ranged at least from Southampton, New York, to Jupiter Island, Florida, the latest from 1675.
 In his 1835 history of Nantucket Island, Obed Macy wrote that in the early pre-1672 colony a whale of the kind called "scragg" entered the harbor and was pursued and killed by the settlers.
 A. B. Van Deinse points out that the "scrag whale", described by P. Dudley in 1725 as one of the species hunted by the early New England whalers, was almost certainly the gray whale.

 Since the 2010s, there have been occasional sightings of gray whales in the Atlantic Ocean and in the Mediterranean Sea, including one off the coast of Israel and one off the coast of Namibia.
 These were presumably migrants from the North Pacific population through the Arctic Ocean.
 A 2015 study of DNA from subfossil gray whales indicated that this may not be a historically unique event.
 That study suggested that over the past 100,000 years there have been several migrations of gray whales between the Pacific and Atlantic, with the most recent large scale migration of this sort occurring about 5,000 years ago.
 These migrations corresponded to times of relatively high temperatures in the Arctic Ocean.
 In 2021, one individual was seen in the port of Rabat, Morocco, followed by sightings in Algeria and Italy.
 In March 2024, New England Aquarium researchers photographed a gray whale 30 mi south of Nantucket, Massachusetts.